MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/new.md

 This page provides details about the latest releases of [!include[cc-microsoft](../includes/cc-microsoft.md)] [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] organized by release date.
 To see a comprehensive list of released and upcoming features, take a look at <a href="https://docs.microsoft.com/dynamics365/release-plans/" target="_blank">Dynamics 365 and Power Platform release plans</a>, which summarize early access features, preview features, monthly general availability enhancements, and bug fixes.

 > [!IMPORTANT]
-> **Important info on upcoming mandatory update**.
-A mandatory upgrade to the Dynamics 365 Guides Common Data Service solution will be released on October 27, 2020, and will be required if you want to use the latest PC and HoloLens applications.
+> Important info on upcoming mandatory update:
 >
-> Starting on October 1, you have 27 days to make the required solution update.
-After this 27-day period, ending October 27, 2020, all new PC and HoloLens application updates  will only work with the October 1, 2020 Common Data Service solution or later.
+> After the October 27th release, all new Dynamics 365 Guides PC and HoloLens application releases going forward will only work with the October 1, 2020 Common Data Service solution version 5.0 or later.
 >
+> You must upgrade the solution between October 1 and October 27 if you want to continue to use the latest HoloLens and PC applications.
+>
-> This new Common Data Service solution is a foundational change for key features in upcoming releases.
+> This new Common Data Servcie solution is a foundational change for key features in upcoming releases of Dynamics 365 Guides.
 >
 > You can work with your IT admin to schedule installation of this update.
 >